neethupeter1/Angular/README.md

+This repository contains a projects on AngularJS and Angular2.

-Data in Remove box folder is created in AngularJS
+Remove box folder is created in AngularJS